apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-playground-on-eks.md

-# ---
+---
-title: Run KubeBlocks on Playground on AWS EKS
+title: Run KubeBlocks Playground on AWS EKS
 description: How to run KubeBlocks on Playground
 sidebar_position: 2
 ---

-# Run KubeBlocks on Playground on AWS EKS
+# Run KubeBlocks Playground on AWS EKS

 KubeBlocks v0.4 supports using the `kbcli playground` command to deploy EKS cluster and deploy KubeBlocks on EKS.
 This tutorial introduces how to configure this command.